biopython/biopython.github.io/wiki/GitUsage.md

 ```

 And (assuming you are OK with the results of git diff and git status),
-you can push to the public repository on github (please don't try that
+you can push to the public repository on GitHub (please don't try that
 with this exemplary data):

 ``` bash